-management of their time before, during, and after clinical assignments; and, (Outcome) recognition of impairment, including from illness, fatigue, and substance use, in themselves, their peers, and other members of the health care team.
-(Outcome) commitment to lifelong learning; (Outcome) monitoring of their patient care performance improvement indicators; and, (Outcome) accurate reporting of clinical and educational work hours, patient outcomes, and clinical experience data.
-(Outcome)
+VI.B.4.c).(1) management of their time before, during, and after clinical assignments; and, (Outcome) VI.B.4.c).(2) recognition of impairment, including from illness, fatigue, and substance use, in themselves, their peers, and other members of the health care team.
+(Outcome) VI.B.4.d) commitment to lifelong learning; (Outcome) VI.B.4.e) monitoring of their patient care performance improvement indicators; and, ^(Outcome) VI.B.4.f) accurate reporting of clinical and educational work hours, patient outcomes, and clinical experience data.
+(Outcome) VI.B.5.

-- VI.B.5.
 All residents and faculty members must demonstrate responsiveness to patient needs that supersedes self-interest.
 This includes the recognition that under certain circumstances, the best interests of the patient may be served by transitioning that patient's care to another qualified and rested provider.
-(Outcome) - VI.B.6.
-Programs, in partnership with their Sponsoring Institutions, must provide a professional, equitable, respectful, and civil environment that is free from discrimination, sexual and other forms of harassment, mistreatment, abuse, or coercion of students, residents, faculty, and staff.
-(Core) - VI.B.7.
+(Outcome) VI.B.6.
+Programs, in partnership with their Sponsoring Institutions, must provide a professional, equitable, respectful, and civil environment

+- residents, faculty, and staff.
+(Core) VI.B.7.
 Programs, in partnership with their Sponsoring Institutions, should have a process for education of residents and faculty regarding unprofessional behavior and a confidential process for reporting, investigating, and addressing such concerns.
 (Core) - VI.C.
+Well-Being

-Well-Being proactive attention to life inside and outside of medicine.
+Psychological, emotional, and physical well-being are critical in the development of the competent, caring, and resilient physician and require proactive attention to life inside and outside of medicine.
 Well-being requires that physicians retain the joy in medicine while managing their own real-life stresses.
 Self-care and responsibility to support other members of the health care team are important components of professionalism; they are also skills that must be modeled, learned, and nurtured in the context of other aspects of residency training.